 And Rick Hunter of Hunter Cycles partnered with Paul Component Engineering for this stem-mounted front rack to keep handlebar loads secure.

 There was a big presence of Gates belt–driven bicycles and Pinion gearboxes in every row of the show floor, on almost all styles of bicycle.
 But this doesn’t mean obsolescence for chains.
 Rather, touring and traveling cyclists have options for cleaner, quieter drivetrains they won’t need to adjust on the road or in the wild.

 Keep in mind that the jury’s out on whether Pinion gearboxes have come of age.
-One issue is the the weight, and another is the lack of shifter options beyond twist-shift (limiting riders who want to use dropbars with Pinions).
+One issue is the weight, and another is the lack of shifter options beyond twist-shift (limiting riders who want to use dropbars with Pinions).
 But solutions are popping up.
 For example, Tout Terrain’s in-house brand Cinq (partnering with TRP Brakes) debuted the new Shift:R lever and trigger shifters.

-Mostly absent from the show were eBikes — there were a a few here and there, but the overall muted presence suggested that NAHBS wasn’t the place to get excited about electric motors on an otherwise simple machine.
+Mostly absent from the show were eBikes — there were a few here and there, but the overall muted presence suggested that NAHBS wasn’t the place to get excited about electric motors on an otherwise simple machine.

 There isn’t an official “best touring bicycle” category award at NAHBS, as there are for road, mountain, and cyclocross.
 But that leaves room for both framebuilder and rider interpretations of a bike’s capabilities.